 We have previously disclosed our plans to build new vessels, for example, our completed dual mode articulated tug/barge trailing suction hopper dredge, the Ellis Island.
 While it is now in full operation, it experienced greater than anticipated delays in ramping up to full operation due to mechanical issues involving the port side gearbox.
 Unknown mechanical or engineering issues involving new vessels could adversely affect the Company's business, operating results, cash flows or financial condition.
 Our future revenues and profitability will also be impacted to some extent by our ability to secure financing for new vessels and bring them into service within the timeline anticipated by the Company.
 The Company contracts with shipyards to build new vessels and currently has vessels under construction.
 Construction projects are subject to risks of delay and cost overruns, resulting from shortages of equipment, materials and skilled labor; lack of shipyard availability; unforeseen design and engineering problems; work stoppages; weather interference; unanticipated cost increases; unscheduled delays in the delivery of material and equipment; and financial and other difficulties at shipyards including labor disputes, shipyard insolvency and inability to obtain necessary certifications and approvals.
-A significant delay in the construction of new vessels or a shipyard's inability to perform under the construction.
+A significant delay in the construction of new vessels or a shipyard's inability to perform under the construction contract could negatively impact the Company's ability to fulfill contract commitments and to realize timely revenues with respect to vessels under construction.
 Significant cost overruns or delays for vessels under construction could also adversely affect the Company's business, operating results, cash flows or financial condition.
 Changes in governmental regulations, safety or other equipment standards, as well as compliance with standards imposed by maritime self-regulatory organizations and customer requirements or competition, could also substantially increase the cost of such construction beyond what we currently expect such costs to be.